 As a result, it would be misleading to try!
 However, what we can do instead is to go through some estimates, as well as some tips for keeping costs down!

-On to the main subject then: how much does it really cost to travel Europe?
+How much does it really cost to travel Europe?

 Key Points if you’re in a rush: